Do You Really Know About SPE Normal Phase and Reverse Phase Extraction?

 The normal phase mode refers to the separation mode in which the polarity of the stationary phase of the SPE cartridge is greater than the polarity of the mobile phase.
 It mainly uses the polar interaction between the polar surface of the solid phase extraction material and the polar functional group of the target.
 The strength of the polar force is greater than the non-polar force but smaller than the ionic force.
 Common polar functional groups include hydroxyl, amine, and sulfhydryl groups.
 The weakly polar matrix environment is conducive to the formation of polar forces because weakly polar solvents do not have functional groups that can form hydrogen bonds with the polar stationary phase.

-Therefore, in the normal phase extraction of SPE, the sample matrix is mostly weakly polar, such as n-hexane, dichloromethane, rape oil, etc., and most of the targets contain polar functional groups.
+Therefore, in the Normal Phase SPE Cartridge, the sample matrix is mostly weakly polar, such as n-hexane, dichloromethane, rape oil, etc., and most of the targets contain polar functional groups.
 Common polar stationary phases are silica gel, alumina, Florisil, and bonded silica gel containing cyano (CN), amino (NH2), and glycol (2OH) groups.

 Choose reversed phase or normal phase?